shermanflan/aws-methods/apps/spark_ingest/README.md

 ## Blob Storage
 Reading from Blob storage uses the [wasb filesystem protocol](https://github.com/hning86/articles/blob/master/hadoopAndWasb.md).
-After navigating the netherworld of hadoop JAR hell, I have determined that the following steps are required to successfully configure Spark to read from Azure Blob storage.
+After navigating the netherworld of Hadoop "*JAR hell*", I have determined that the following steps are required to successfully configure Spark to read from Azure Blob storage.